Land records can help indicate where property was owned by an individual, and sometimes the value of that land and what it was used for.

 - John Horrell land index

-- Held at the Documentary Research Centre of the Canterbury Museum, this is useful for North Canterbury land research.
+- Held at the Canterbury Museum, this is useful for North Canterbury land research.
 It deals with who bought particular areas of land in the 19th and 20th century, to whom they sold it and how much land was involved.

 - Auckland Crown Grants